Hi again,

 We’ll start off by creating a new Private Hosted Zone.
 We’ll do this by going to Route53 and clicking “Create Hosted Zone”, and we can fill in the form with the following details:

 By default, the “Type” will be “Public Hosted Zone” - this means that it will be for a domain name that is publicly available to everyone on the internet.
 We don’t want this - we only want the records contained within this zone to be available to services inside our VPCs.
-We will want to go ahead and select one of the VPCs that we intend to use, so I’ve gone ahead and selected the eu-west-1 VPC.
-At the moment you can only select one VPC (at the moment you can only select the one VPC when creating it so we’ll retrospectively add the second VPC after.
+We will want to go ahead and select one of the VPCs that we intend to use, so I’ve gone ahead and selected the eu-west-1

-Now that we’ve created this internal hosted zone we can go ahead and add a record for the api subdomain.
-Click “Create Record Set” and we’ll create a CNAME record which points the api subdomain to the previously unmemorable ip-172-30-0-224.eu-west-1.compute.internal domain, and now that is done.
-If we were to allow the Route53 DNS services to propagate (which tends to be pretty quick in my experience) - we could then go into any EC2 instance in our EU VPC and hit api.internal/say-hello?name=Angela and we would get the response that we expect…
+domain, and now that is done.
+If we were to allow the Route53 DNS services to propagate (which tends to be pretty quick in my experience) - we could then go into any EC2 instance in our EU VPC and hit api.internal/say-hello?name=Angela

-But, what we want is to be able to access the memorable api.internal domain from our US EC2 instances.
+domain from our US EC2 instances.
 So let’s go back and add associate the US VPC with the private hosted zone that we’ve just set up.
-To do this we need to go back to the “Hosted Zones” page in Route53, and select the radio button next to our internal zone.
+To do this we need to go back to the “Hosted Zones” page in Route53, and select the radio button next to our internal

-If we click in the VPC ID text box then we’ll be presented with the same dropdown box as before, and we can now select the us-east-1 VPC that we’ve been using throughout this post.
-Select that and hit “Associate New VPC”.
-This will make the private zone available in both the us-east-1 and eu-west-1 VPCs. 🤯🤯
+If we click in the VPC ID text box then we’ll be presented with the same dropdown box as before, and we can now select the us-east-1

-One quick side note is to take note of the “Important” information box that is shown in the above screenshots as I ignored them initially and lost some time, wondering why I couldn’t see any of the records in my us-east-1 EC2 instance.
+EC2 instance.
 You’ll need to double check and ensure that DNS Hostnames and DNS Support is supported in all of the VPCs listed in your “associated VPCs” section.
 To do this go to the VPC console (you’ll need to do this individually for each region, unfortunately).

 Once you’re in the VPC console select the VPC you would like to check these properties for.
 When you select it you will see the information box at the bottom of the page which should look something like:

 As you can see the DNS resolution and DNS hostnames are enabled.
 If, for whatever reason yours are disabled then (with the VPC selected) click on the “Actions” button above the VPC list and click “Edit DNS resolution” or “Edit DNS hostnames” (or both if both are disabled).
 Tick the checkbox in the next page to enable these properties, and then hit save.
-Once all of these steps have been completed we should be able to SSH into our us-east-1 EC2 box and execute the following command:
+Once all of these steps have been completed we should be able to SSH into our us-east-1

 curl api.internal/say-hello?name=Angela

-And we should be given the result Hello, Angela!.
+And we should be given the result Hello, Angela!

 🎉🎉🎉🎉